-Ah the ever popular smoothie.
-So much can go so wrong in such a short period of time inside that blender!
+Smoothies are very popular, but so much can go wrong in such a short period of time inside that blender!
 Yet, there is hope.

 What about healthy fats and essential fatty acids?
 How about protein?
 To bump up the nutrient content AND slow the sugar rush, consider adding 1 tbsp of coconut oil.
 Coconut oil is great for your brain and for your skin.
 Not ready to try coconut oil?
 How about an avocado?
 Either will give your smoothie a creamy texture and you may be able to add water instead of a sweetened beverage.
 A handful of nuts will add EFA’s and a bit of protein.
 NOW we’re talking breakfast.
 What about replacing the yogurt with kefir?
 Kefir is a fermented food that will help to build good gut bacteria.
 There are many healthy things that can be added.
 As long as you have a good blender, you won’t even know they’re there.